haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 {: .fs-5 : .fw-300 }

 {:  .about }
-> Listings on the Domo Appstore extend the functionality of Domo, a business intelligence platform that provides tools for data integration, visualization, and analysis.
+> Listings on the Domo Appstore extend the functionality of Domo, an ABI platform that provides tools for data integration, visualization, and analysis.

 Some Appstore listings require a monthly subscription.
 After you make the first subscription payment, anyone in your company's Domo instance can install and use the listing.
 You can also cancel your subscription at any time.